Spanish Golden Age: Alonso Lobo

 Victoria's work was complemented by Alonso Lobo – a man Victoria respected as his equal.
-Lobo's work – also choral and religious in its content – stressed the austere, minimalist nature of religious music.
+Lobo's work—also choral and religious in its content – stressed the austere, minimalist nature of religious music.
 Lobo sought out a medium between the emotional intensity of Victoria and the technical ability of Palestrina; the solution he found became the foundation of the Baroque musical style in Spain.

 Cristóbal de Morales

 Regarded as one of the finest composers in Europe around the middle of the 16th century, Cristóbal de Morales was born in Seville in 1500 and employed in Rome from 1535 until 1545 by the Vatican.
 Almost all of his music is religious, and all of it is vocal, though instruments may have been used in an accompanying role in performance.
-Morales also wrote two masses on the famous L'homme armé tune, which was often set by composers in the late 15th and 16th centuries.
+Morales also wrote two masses on the famous L'homme armé melody, which was often set by composers in the late 15th and 16th centuries.
 One of these masses is for four voices, and the other for five.
 The four voice mass uses the tune as a strict cantus firmus, and the setting for five voices treats it more freely, migrating it from one voice to another.